Hamisakim/The-Pantheon/README.md

 * Getting a working family-tree styling wise!

 # Bugs
 The random takes you to only Uranus at the moment.
-We didn't have to time to get this working unfortunatley.
+We didn't have to time to get this working unfortunately.

 # Key Learnings
 This was the first real pair-coded project I've done so a great excercise in that.